 George O. Smith wrote short stories where the plot often centers around the use of vacuum tubes.
 In space.
 Where they don’t need glass envelopes.
 Because in space everything is in a vacuum.
-But in his The Fourth “R” he swings the other way, focusing on character and plot.
+(In his The Fourth “R” he swings the other way, focusing on character and plot.)

 What elevates any fiction is quality narrative, and that’s something else.

 I used to think science fiction needed to be discovered at a young age, but over time I’ve met too many exceptions to that rule.
-It appears to require a certain kind of mindset, but I couldn’t begin to describe it.
+Rather, it appears to require a certain kind of mindset, but I couldn’t begin to describe it.

 It’s hard enough just describing science fiction!